top of page

 1. “I don’t need this.”

 There are several good reasons why your potential customer has this objection: They may not have enough awareness as to what it is that you’re offering.
-Your message may be confusing This usually happens when you’re trying to appeal to everyone and not a specific target audience.
+This usually happens when you’re trying to appeal to everyone and not a specific target audience.

 Make sure you have a clear USP (Unique Sales Proposition).
 What is it about your services that makes you different when compared to your competitors, and what specifically are you helping your prospect resolve or gain?